 Fire Sprinkler Requirements for Residential Buildings

 Since then, legislation has changed.
-For the Accountable Person and Building Safety Manager of a premises, it’s important to know what changes have been made to fire sprinkler legislation and whether it applies to their premises.
+For the Accountable Person, it’s important to know what changes have been made to fire sprinkler legislation and whether it applies to their premises.

 You should also know where these sprinklers need to be installed on your premises and understand how to install them properly.
 This article will cover everything you need to know.